Conditions we Treat in the Fetal Care Center

 Vitamin K deficiency bleeding

-Vitamin k plays an important role in blood clotting (coagulation); particularly being associated with coagulation factors V11, 1X, and X. When there is a lack of Vit k blood doesn't clot and bleeding results.
+When there is a lack of Vitamin k blood doesn't clot and bleeding results.